gagoalaverdyan/Rebecca/README.md

 Rebecca is a Python application inspired by the espionage novel, 'The Key to Rebecca.'
 In this program, a cryptographic technique reminiscent of the one-time pad, as employed by a Nazi spy in the novel, is implemented for secure communication.
 The user has the flexibility to utilize any text-formatted book as a cipher for encrypting or decrypting messages.
 To enhance the encryption process, users can input a shift parameter, to simulate the current-day technique used in the book.

-The program uses [termcolor](https://pypi.org/project/termcolor/) package from pip for colorful output
+The program uses [termcolor](https://pypi.org/project/termcolor/) package from pip for colorful output.

 ![image](https://i.imgur.com/oMaW2UD.png)